AzrMohammed/BaseApp/README.md

 Hi this app acts as an framework to ease your work of development at all the basic level operations like API interations, DB interations, view/data conversion utils, validator utils, calendar utils, hardware utils, view utils

+CalendarUtils:
+All the convesion and processing operations required for calendar/date instances can be found here eg : getSimpleDateFor(), getAge(), getDisplayDate(), etc ..,

+DataUtils:
+All the data processing operations can be found here eg : isStringValueExist(), isStringTrue(), removeDuplicate(), convertJsonArrayToArraylist(), distance(), etc..,

+DbUtils:
+Basic db utils can be found here eg : createSlug(), getContentValuesKeys()

+DisplayUtils:
+Toast and user alert operations can be found here eg : showMessage(), showMessageError()

+HardwareUtils:
+All the hardware utils can be found here eg :  getDeviceHeight(), isValidDevice(), getRealPathFromUri(), isWifiPermisssionExist(), proceedCall(), etc..,

+NetworkUtils:
+Network validator utils can be found here eg : isNetworkAvailable(), isConnected()

+ValueUtils:
+All the basic global constant values can be defined here

+ViewUtils:
+All the utils related to the screen view can be found here eg : getDrawable(), setViewToModel(), showKeyboard(), setEtMaxLength(), setListViewHeightBasedOnChildren(), eg..,

+FieldValidator:
+All the basic validation criterias can be found here with the appropriate response messages. eg : validateMobile(), validateEmail(), validatePassword(), validatePinCode(), etc..,

+CommonMethods:
+All the generic common methods can be found here

+PreferenceData:
+All the shared preferences put and get methods and the key variables can be found here and compressed as two methods
+1) preferencePutData()
+2) preferencegetDataString() and other relevant data types

 API interation :

 No more sync task, no more handling loders in multiple place.